anbox-cloud/discourse-docs/index.md

 ## What's new

-Along with bug fixes and general improvements, Anbox Cloud 1.17 includes the following changes:
+Along with bug fixes and general improvements, Anbox Cloud 1.18 includes the following changes:

-* Enablement work of Vulkan support for NVIDIA GPUs
+* Vulkan support for NVIDIA GPUs
-* Dynamic screen resolution support
-* Start and stop for containers in AMS
+* Streaming improvements
+* Support for the Android container to use a custom Android ID
+* Updated Mesa driver
 * Various dashboard improvements

 For detailed information, see the [Release notes](https://discourse.ubuntu.com/t/release-notes/17842).